VCU-Bioinformatics-Core/bulk_rnaseq_analyses/differential_expression/README.md

 # Differential Expression Analysis Pipeline

-The `de.R` script performs Differential Expression Analysis for RNA-seq data using [DESeq2](https://bioconductor.org/packages/release/bioc/html/DESeq2.html) and performs additional auxiliary analyses.
-It aumatically produces a R Markdown Report to summarize the results and showcase visualizations for each comparision.
+This Pipeline performs Differential Expression Analysis for RNA-seq data using [DESeq2](https://bioconductor.org/packages/release/bioc/html/DESeq2.html) and performs additional auxiliary analyses.
+It aumatically produces an report to summarize the results and showcase visualizations for each comparision.

 Features:
 - Differential gene expression analysis (DGE) using DESeq2 to identify genes that exhibit significant changes in expression levels between conditions.